danluo7/gbm/README.md

     wget: https://hgdownload.soe.ucsc.edu/goldenPath/mm10/bigZips/mm10.fa.gz

-note: mm38 is the newest reference but isn't used by hisat2, since it came out after HISAT2 had published their prebuilt indexes: mouse reference UCSC mm39: https://hgdownload.soe.ucsc.edu/goldenPath/mm39/bigZips/
+note: mouse reference UCSC mm39 is available in 2020 (9 years newer than 38) but not used by hisat2: https://hgdownload.soe.ucsc.edu/goldenPath/mm39/bigZips/ reason this matters: mm10 and GRCm38 are synonymous: https://github.com/kundajelab/atac_dnase_pipelines/issues/143 https://www.ncbi.nlm.nih.gov/assembly/GCF_000001635.20/ except: UCSC version will have chr* identifiers in the row names.

 CAUTION: https://hgdownload.soe.ucsc.edu/goldenPath/mm10/bigZips/genes/mm10.ncbiRefSeq.gtf.gz serves as reference only for GENE LEVEL counts and NOT transcript level counts.

 Alternatively, UCSC's references are also hosted on S3 bucket: http://daehwankimlab.github.io/hisat2/download/
-note: mm10 and GRCm38 are synonymous: https://github.com/kundajelab/atac_dnase_pipelines/issues/143 https://www.ncbi.nlm.nih.gov/assembly/GCF_000001635.20/ except: UCSC version will have chr* identifiers in the row names

 ### alignment using hisat2 (which suceeded hisat and tophat)